Ultimate third trimester checklist for moms!!

 A C-section might not be on your birth plan, but you never know what’s going to happen.
 So check out my guide to recovery after a c-section.
 Pin now for later – just in case!!

 Prepare for Baby

-Here are some essential things to do during your third trimester to prepare for baby’s arrival.
+Here are some essential things to do during your third trimester (and add to that checklist) to prepare for baby’s arrival.

 9. Narrow Down Your Choice of Names